NI Electricity Prices April 2026: Every Supplier Compared

 What You Can Do Right Now

-If Click Energy’s price increase has prompted you to think seriously about solar panels, here are the practical next steps:
+If these latest price increases have prompted you to think seriously about solar panels, here are the practical next steps:

 -